Mechaenetia/mechaenetia/README.md

 Setup a Default Workspace of sorts.

-Make a proper ReadMe once more stuff such as libraries has been set up.
+Make a proper ReadMe once more stuff such as Libraries has been set up.